 Media manager and political expert from Russia based in Tbilisi, Georgia since 2012.
 He started his career at the Echo of Moscow.
 He is a recently appointed representative for Deutsche Welle on South Caucasus, as well as director for media project: “Information in Russian VS Soft Power of the Kremlin” project.
 For two years he has been producing a famous talk-show “Border Zone,” where he discusses regional conflicts, foreign policy of Russia as well as NATO and EU politics on the post-Soviet space.

-Anton Shekhovtsov is an external Lecturer at the University of Vienna, an expert at the European Platform for Democratic Elections, and General Editor of the “Explorations of the Far Right” book series at ibidem-Verlag.
-His main area of expertise is the European far right, relations between Russia and radical right-wing parties in the West, and illiberal tendencies in Central and Eastern Europe.
-He is the author of the books New Radical Right-Wing Parties in European Democracies (ibidem-Verlag, 2011) and Russia and the Western Far Right (Routledge, 2017), as well as co-editor of The Post-War Anglo-American Far Right (Palgrave, 2014).
-He is also a member of the Editorial Board of Fascism: Journal of Comparative Fascist Studies, and published several academic articles in Journal of Democracy, Russian Politics and Law, Europe-Asia Studies, Nationalities Papers, and Patterns of Prejudice among others.
+Anton Shekhovtsov is a Lecturer at the University of Vienna, an expert at the European Platform for Democratic Elections, and General Editor of the “Explorations of the Far Right” book series at ibidem-Verlag.
+His main area of expertise is the European Far Right, relations between Russia and radical right-wing parties in the West, and illiberal tendencies in Central and Eastern Europe.
+He is the author of books New Radical Right-Wing Parties in European Democracies (2011) and Russia and the Western Far Right ( 2017); and co-editor of The Post-War Anglo-American Far Right (2014).

 Prior to joining Free Russia’s team he was a Bosch Fellow at Chatham House, UK.
 He heads Free Speech, LLC which runs projects on export of corrosive practices from post-Soviet states to the West.
 In the last decade he has advised US, UK and French due diligence companies and policy-makers on oligarchs, sanctions, corruption and hydrocarbons.
 Until his departure from Russia in 2010 he was an adviser on energy and climate change in BP’s subsidiary.
 He writes on Eurasian energy and kleptocracy for FRF and for its partners at leading US and European think tanks.
 He is a graduate of the University of Oxford and BI Norwegian Business School.